turbot/guardrails-samples/policy_packs/aws/lambda/enforce_functions_to_use_specific_approved_tags/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for lambda functions:

-- Delete lambda functions if specific tags not present
+- Delete lambda functions if specific tags are not present

 ## Documentation